linagora/Twake/Documentation/docs/how-to-use-it/desktop-and-mobile-app.md

 ---
-description: 'Yes, we have desktop and mobile apps !'
+description: "Yes, we have desktop and mobile apps !"
 ---

 # 🖥 Desktop and mobile app